-Mzee Daniel Moi is remembered by many Kenyans as the longest-serving president in the country’s history since gaining independence.
+Mzee Daniel Moi is remembered by many Kenyans as the longest-serving president in the country’s history since independence.
+Before becoming Kenya’s vice president, Moi served as the Minister of Home Affairs.

-He quickly came to dominate not only the political arena but also every facet of Kenyan life after taking office in 1978.
+He quickly came to dominate not only the political arena but nearly every facet of Kenyan life after taking office in 1978.

 The common ivory walking stick used by the late president came to represent his one-man rule and popularity endured for a long time despite his intolerance of opposition.